 - Harry Potter.
 Kenneth Branagh, Jason Isaacs, Emma Thompson, Alan Rickman, Robbie Coltrane, Miranda Richardson, Brendan Gleeson, Ralph Fiennes, David Tennant (brief though his role may be), HELENA BONHAM CARTER and even Jessie Cave (the girl who played Lavender Brown) have entire scenes devoted to their hamminess.

-- Rumor has it that during Chamber of Secrets Jason Isaacs, Kenneth Branagh, and Alan Rickman had an ongoing wager seeing who could get the hammiest takes into the final cut.
+- Rumor has it that during Chamber of Secrets Isaacs, Branagh, and Rickman had an ongoing wager seeing who could get the hammiest takes into the final cut.

 - You get your first taste of ham in Rocky Horror Picture Show when the Criminologist begins explaining the plot in the most over-the-top fashion possible, but it's not until the Time Warp and Sweet Transvestite that the true depths of hammitutde are revealed.
 Of course, at any good screening, the biggest hams in the movie will be the audience.